Nkaka23dev/employee-api/README.md

 - ✅ Implement(with Access and Refresh tokens) **authentication and authorization**[Done on User endpoints!]
 - You can start by improving already implemented features, for example creating services and using **AutoMapper** in the **EmployeeController**
+- Data seeding for at least two users to begin with and document the it in README file
 - Protect employee endpoints and update tests
 - Update user endpoint is not working as expected; it should be fixed.
-- Data seeding for at least two users to begin with
 - Migrate from **SQLite** to **Postgres** for production.
 - Implement **CRUD operations** for employee benefits (**[Table reference](https://github.com/Nkaka23dev/employee-api/blob/2070366409f04be52f8d7528011508a6831ea5f7/TheEmployeeAPI/Domain/Entities/Employee/Employee.cs#L25)**).
 - Add **CI/CD pipelines** for automated deployment(Optional include versioning with semantic release)